-The RetroTINK 2x has composite (cvbs), S-Video (Y/C) and Component Video (YPbPr) inputs that support signals from all retro gaming consoles.
+The RetroTINK 2x & Pro have composite (cvbs), S-Video (Y/C) and Component Video (YPbPr) inputs that support signals from all retro gaming consoles.
 The inputs can only be used one at a time and it’s strongly suggested that you do not leave consoles plugged in at the same time, even if they’re off.
-As a note, the chip used in this device does not support RGB, so an RGB SCART input will never be an option.

 Signals / Resolutions: